mstocchi/hapi-boilerplate/README.md

 # Hapi Boilerplate
-### *A Hapi boilerplate with Sequelize, Sequelize-CLI and node-config*
+### *A Hapi boilerplate with Objection.js, * and node-config*

 Cool features in this boilerplate:

 - It's modular.
 Define your routes, plugins, models and controllers separately.
 - Uses [node-config](https://github.com/lorenwest/node-config).
 Define all your configuration properties hierarchically and according to your environment.
-- Models/ORM through [Sequelize](http://sequelizejs.com/) and [Sequelize-cli](https://github.com/sequelize/cli) with common configuration!
+- Models/ORM through [Objection.js](http://vincit.github.io/objection.js) with common configuration!
 Supports migrations.
-Read more about sequelize and Sequelize-cli.

 ## Directory structure ##